There are lots of free things to do for families in Hull and the East Riding….

-Another park I would recommend is Peter Pan Park, also on Pickering Road between Costello Stadium and Warners Gym.
-It’s a relatively small park but recently refurbished last year with good quality play equipment.
-There is also a pond, perfect for feeding the ducks, as well as large green spaces for running around, playing football and generally exploring.
-My youngest brings his remote control car here because of the wide open spaces.
+Peter Pan Park, also on Pickering Road between Costello Stadium and Warners Gym, recently refurbished there is good quality play equipment (especially for older children), a pond, and large green spaces for running around, playing football and generally exploring.

-West Park, near the KCOM stadium in Hull, is also quite recently refurbished with some good equipment, there’s lots to do for little ones and older ones too.
+West Park, near the KCOM stadium in Hull, has lots to do for little ones and older ones too.
 There is a skate park on the corner of Walton street close to West Park; I spent a lot of time here with my son before he started school – it’s great for balance bikes, and is usually empty during the day in term time.
 There is also a miniature railway nearby and a small animal enclosure.

-There are some great parks in the East Riding too.
-Swanland park is always a hit with my children, as is North Cave park.
+There are some great parks in the East Riding too, we like Swanland park, North Ferriby park and North Cave park.
 The North Cave park has a lovey stream across the road to paddle in if its warm enough and a safe off road cycle path leading up to Hotham so we often make a day of it and do the park, a picnic and a bike ride to Hotham.

-The Marina is a good place to start; we often bring the kids down here and let them burn off some energy, there’s plenty of open space for them to run around and play in (near Minerva).
-Have a look for boats on the Humber river too, we saw a huge dredger here the other day dredging mud from the bottom of the estuary which the kids loved watching.
+Hull Marina is a good place to start; we often bring the kids down here because there’s plenty of open space for them to run around and play, and there are great views of the Humber.

 You can then admire the boats moored in the marina and if you’re lucky watch the lock gates open and close.
 You can walk all the way to The Deep from here and see the tidal barrier, passing along the newly regenerated Fruit Market at Humber Street where there is often family activities and events running.